drburke/tensorflow/SENs/README.md

 #### Implementation

 For the most part I am using leaky relus, these seem to be a good way to get gradients moving efficiently.
 The final layers of each network depend on what their goal is but are mostly sigmoids for the moment.
 Dropout is heavily used in most layers.
+Batch normalization is also used between most layers of the encoder and decoder- this significantly helps the model.

 I'm adding noise to the autoencoder which I am hoping will improve the robustness of the networks.
 This will be explored a bit.
 Also data augmentation for the autoencoder will randomly rotate and flip the MNIST digits.
 The data will not be augmented for the discriminator which will get noise free and unrotated/flipped data.